zkemail/ether-email-auth/docs/getting-started.md

 ### processRecovery(address guardian, uint templateIdx, bytes[] memory subjectParams, bytes32)

 Implement a method to execute recovery.
+RecoverySubjectTemplate has already been defined in the implementation of `recoverySubjectTemplates`.
-If RecoverySubject is used, the new signer is stored in `subjectParams[1]`.
+When this RecoverySubjectTemplate is used, the new signer is stored in `subjectParams[1]`.
 `subjectParams[0]` is the account address to be recovered.
 Check if this address is not in `isRecovering`.
 Next, check if the guardian is in the `ACCEPTED` status.